 Hope you like the article!
 The gradient boosting regressor is a powerful tool in machine learning, and gradient boosting machines (GBM) significantly enhance predictive accuracy, making them essential for data analysis.

 A. An example of gradient boosting is using it in a housing price prediction model.
-By iteratively training on the residual errors of previous models, it improves the accuracy of the predictions.
+By iterative training on the residual errors of previous models, it improves the accuracy of the predictions.
 Consequently, the final model provides precise price estimates.

 A. GBM Algorithm, or Gradient Boosting Machine, in machine learning refers to a class of ensemble techniques that build models sequentially to reduce errors.
 Consequently, it produces a strong predictive model by combining multiple weak learners, enhancing overall accuracy and robustness.